- 12 Dec 2024

 Use connection lines to join nodes into a sequence

-The workflow sequence can be linear:
+The flow sequence can be linear:

 The sequence can also have different branches and can be split into steps that are chosen depending on the customer’s behavior: